-From here on out, Essure can only be sold by health care providers and medical facilities that provide prospective patients with a full view on the risks and benefits.
-It’s now a requirement, according to federal regulation, that doctors review with their patients the patient decision checklist, issued in 2016, that documents medical evidence on the device’s risks.
+From here on out, Essure can only be sold by health care providers and medical facilities that provide prospective patients with a full view off the risks and benefits.
+It’s now a requirement according to federal regulation that doctors review with their patients the patient decision checklist, issued in 2016, that lists medical evidence on the device’s risks.

 The checklist now includes a sub-title, “Acceptance of Risk and Informed Decision Acknowledgment,” to “emphasize the importance of this tool,” Bayer said in its own press release, published April 9.